tnguyen606-cs/myDACO/README.md

 * There is no feature to unassign cargo and personnel from a plane or delete planes
 * Users cannot undo a Bump Plan (the User must manually reassign each cargo and personnel or perform another bump)
 * Firebase Authentication guest sign in feature crashes application (Users must sign in through email)

+### What's Next?
+* Excel Input Feature
+* Integration of Army Database
+* Addition of New Factors to Bump Plan Algorithm